la2050/archive/_projects/2015/jvs-works-creating-hope-and-opportunity.md

 project_areas:
   - County of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Matthew Sharp Organization(s) name(s): JVS Los Angeles Organization(s) mailing address(es): '6505 Wilshire Boulevard, Suite 200, Los Angeles, CA  90048' Organization(s) website(s): www.jvsla.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): JVS Los Angeles Organization(s) mailing address(es): '6505 Wilshire Boulevard, Suite 200, Los Angeles, CA  90048' Organization(s) website(s): www.jvsla.org